dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 - At 150%+ haste using Starfire is minorly better than Wrath on single target.
 This will only happen with Power Infusion or very high haste.
 - With Stellar Drift it is dps neutral to Starfall during Ravenous Frenzy as long as you enter Sinful Hysteria with 90+ AsP.
 - Without Incarnation and a low enough Precise Alignment it is a minor gain to use Ravenous Frenzy before Celestial Alignment so that CA will be up throughout Frenzy+Hysteria.
 The exact timing depends on your Precise Alignment rank but it should be no more than 2 globals after the Frenzy cast.
 - If the fight time allows it wait for Euphoria/Fatal Flaw before using cooldowns.
 This is relevant for 5-6 min kill times.
-Use Incarn on 37 stacks of Thrill Seeker in order to get the Fatal Flaw buff in the last 10 sec of Hysteria.
+Use Incarn on 36 stacks of Thrill Seeker in order to get the Fatal Flaw buff inside the Hysteria window.
 - If the fight allows it wait for pot to be up again.
 This is relevant for 6min fights.

 </div>